 My flesh and my heart may fail, but God is the strength of my heart and my portion forever. - Psalm 73:26

-Adam and Eve’s fall – when they took the bite of that apple—wasn’t like falling off a stepladder; it was like falling off Mount Everest.
+’s fall – when they took the bite of that apple—wasn’t like falling off a stepladder; it was like falling off Mount Everest.
 It was mankind’s fall, and we weren’t just dented; we were demolished.

 Once we realize that all of our thoughts and desires are twisted, and all of our strength is diverted away from God; then we’ll begin realizing how dangerous it is to rely solely on our own strength, desire, and wisdom.